Thelvaen/airgradient-prometheus/README.md

 ### Static IP address

-You can configure a static IP address for the sensor by uncommenting the `#define staticip` line and entering your own IP information in the following lines.
+You can configure a static IP address for the sensor by uncommenting the `#define STATIC_IP` line and entering your own IP information in the following lines.

 ## License